 Spondylolisthesis occurs when a lumbar vertebra slips out of its position.
 More specifically, it slides forward which in turn distorts the shape of your spine.
 This may cause compression of the nerves in the spinal canal.
 The nerves exiting the foramen (open spaces on the sides of your vertebrae) may also be compressed.
 Pain and other problems can be caused by the compressed nerves.

 Spondylolisthesis has a variety of causes.
-Inchildren, it is often due to a birth defect in that area of the spine.
-Some people develop this condition because of an overuse injury called "spondylolysis."
-This is a stress fracture of the vertebral bone.
-Inadults, arthritis and the loss of disc elasticity that results from aging are the most common causes of spondylolisthesis.
+In children, a birth defect in that area of the spine is usually the cause.
+On another note, some people may develop spondylolisthesis because of an overuse injury called "spondylolysis."
+This condition is described as a stress fracture of the vertebral bone.
+In adults, the most common causes of spondylolisthesis are arthritis and the loss of disc elasticity that results from aging.

 Less commonly, diseases or tumors which weaken the spine can cause spondylolisthesis.
 Another less common cause of this condition is a sudden injury that leads to a broken vertebra.

 Symptoms can vary from person to person.
 A great amount of people with spondylolisthesis do not have any symptoms.